vespa-engine/documentation/en/nearest-neighbor-search.md

 }
 </pre>

-Hamming distance search over binary vectors is implemented with xor and pop count cpu instructions, The rank-profile specifies [num-threads-per-search](reference/schema-reference.html#num-threads-per-search) to reduce serving latency (but not cost).
+Hamming distance search over binary vectors is implemented with xor and pop count cpu instructions.
+The rank-profile specifies
+[num-threads-per-search](reference/schema-reference.html#num-threads-per-search) to
+reduce serving latency (but not cost).